BostonGlobe/2015-6-23_vaccines/README.md

 ## TODO

 ### large map
-- add map outline after all dots are done coloring in
-- add beige bit of bar on histogram
-- make initial fade in a bit more interesting

 - add titles on map
 - add map
 - add titles on histogram
 - add axis labels on histogram

-- make 41.7 school still show up on histogram
+- add map outline after all dots are done coloring in
+- make initial fade in a bit more interesting
 - add easter egg when clicking too fast

 ## Install